sjdvda/myt-usage-checker/README.md

 ### Home Assistant Component
 If you are a Home Asssistant user, I have also created a component that will save the value as a sensor, which can then be displayed in your UI: [my.t Usage (Home Assistant)](https://github.com/sjdvda/myt-usage-home-assistant)

- - List item

-This project uses [MechanicalSoup](https://pypi.org/project/MechanicalSoup/) to scrape the my.t portal.
+ - This project uses [MechanicalSoup](https://pypi.org/project/MechanicalSoup/) to scrape the my.t portal.
+ - Notifications are sent using [Apprise](https://github.com/caronc/apprise).
+ -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NjE2NTk0NywxNzU5MTU5NzkwXX0=
+eyJoaXN0b3J5IjpbMTM0NTY2NDU5MywxNzU5MTU5NzkwXX0=
 -->